grinnell-cs/csc151-images/_mps/recursive-image-construction.md

 _Hint: You should consider defining each procedure in terms of the other.
 This is often called "mutual recursion"._

 b.
-Write at least three tests for and implement a recursive procedure, `(shapes->rects&tris&diamonds shapes)`, that takes a list of shapes as a parameter and converts each shape into a rectangle, triangle, or diamond, cycling through the three options.
+Write at least three tests for and implement a recursive procedure, `(shapes->rects&tris&diamonds shapes)`, that takes a list of shapes as a parameter and converts each shape into a rectangle, isosceles triangle, or diamond, cycling through the three options.
 Make sure to include at least one edge-case test.

 ```
 > (shapes->rects&tris&diamonds (list (solid-rectangle 20 10 "red")